Tire Wear Pollution: An Overlooked Environmental Crisis

 Q1.
 What are tire wear particles (TWPs)?

-A. Tire wear particles (TWPs) are tiny fragments, usually less than 5mm in size, that are released when tires rub against road surfaces.
-They are made of synthetic and natural rubber, chemical additives, and road dust.
+A. Tire wear particles (TWPs) are tiny fragments, usually less than 5mm in size, released when tires rub against road surfaces, made of synthetic and natural rubber, chemical additives, and road dust.

 Q2.
 How do tire wear particles impact the environment?